-Class teachers at Maple Tree Primary School work closely with teaching assistants and specialist staff who are delivering interventions and targeted provisions to plan and assess the impact of these interventions.
+Class teachers at Maple Tree Primary School work closely with teaching assistants and specialist staff who deliver interventions and targeted provisions to plan and assess the impact of these interventions.

-All staff, where possible, attend Progress Meetings and SSP meetings to ensure effective sharing of information, and teaching assistants delivering interventions also provide regular written updates about the impact of the provision for each child.
+All staff, where possible, attend regular meetings to ensure effective sharing of information, and teaching assistants delivering interventions also provide regular written updates about the impact of the provision for each child.
 Any child receiving additional support is also identified on the Class Provision Map.

-Provisions and programmes for support used at Maple Tree are identified in provision maps which identify a graduated response with regard to provision in order to meet needs.
+Provisions and programmes for support used at Maple Tree are identified in provision maps which identify a Graduated Approach with regard to provision in order to meet needs.